TheVillageGuy/KinderGarten/README.md

 KinderGarten mod for RimWorld

 All weapons are and look like toys and have 0 power.
 In this context, traps and turrets are not weapons.
-Weapon textures/descriptions/sounds have been altered or replaced to make them look like toys.
+Weapon textures/descriptions/sounds have been altered or replaced to make them resemble toys.
 Some weapons can still start fires and can still explode when burning.

 This requires a completely different style of playing rimworld as only melee fighting has effect.
 Turrets are not modified so there is at least a little challenge when attacking enemy bases.
 Decide for yourself if you want to use them, just like traps, depending on how difficult you want the game to be.